mph-shams/MedReserve/README.md

 In true Agile fashion, critical parts of the system were developed jointly.
 The Git logs show significant overlap in these areas:
 1 🔶 The Appointment Module (The Core Feature):

 Hossein: Created the initial structure and Controller endpoints.
 Milad: Added the complex business logic (Creating, Canceling, Status updates) inside the Handlers.
 Parsa: Added the Validator layer to ensure no bad data enters the system and fixed bugs in the Controller.

 Result: A robust, secure, and validated booking system.

 2. 🔶 Medical Files System:

     Milad: Built the Upload functionality and the storage logic.
     Hossein: Built the Download functionality and secured the Controller.
     Parsa: Reviewed and optimized the Controller code during the “Refactor” phase.

+   Result: Full cycle (Upload/Download) file management.

+3. 🔶 Authentication & User Management

+    Hossein: Built the Command logic (Login/Register).
+    Parsa: Added validation rules (checking password strength, email format).
+    Milad: Connected it to the IdentityService and Domain Entities.

 **🔰Git Workflow & Collaboration**